althearao/local-voice-ai-agent/README.md

 ```

 - **On Windows**
-  Open PowerShell, navigate to the project folder, activate your virtual environment, then run:
+  Open PowerShell, navigate to the project folder, activate your virtual environment, run the script.
 ```bash
   cd local-voice-ai-agent #navigate to the project folder (you can also drag and drop) .venv\Scripts\activate #activate your virtual environment